LeBron James surpasses Kareem Abdul-Jabbar as NBA’s all-time leader in regular season minutes played

 By Homero De La Fuente, CNN

 (CNN) — LeBron James added another historic achievement to his illustrious career on Thursday night, becoming the NBA’s all-time leader in regular season minutes played.
-The Los Angeles superstar surpassed Kareem Abdul-Jabbar’s record of 57,446 minutes played during the team’s game against the Sacramento Kings at the Golden 1 Center in California.
+The Los Angeles Lakers superstar broke Kareem Abdul-Jabbar’s 35-year-old record during the team’s game 113-100 victory over the Sacramento Kings at the Golden 1 Center in California.

-Playing in his 22nd season in the NBA, James entered the game against the Sacramento Kings with 57,437 minutes played, just 10-shy of eclipsing Abdul-Jabbar’s record, according to the Lakers.
-He set the mark in the second quarter.
+Playing in his 22nd season in the NBA, James entered the game against the Sacramento Kings with 57,437 minutes played, just 10-shy of eclipsing Abdul-Jabbar’s record (57,446), according to the Lakers.
+He set the mark in the second quarter and finished with 57,471 after playing 34 minutes.

-“It’s just a commitment to the craft and to the passion and love I have for the game,” James said after the Lakers shootaround, according to NBA.com.
-“I don’t take much time in the offseason.
-A little bit more time now.

-“I didn’t take much time in the offseason, no matter if I was making the 10 Finals appearances back to back and just always trying to keep my body in tip-top shape.”
+“It’s a pretty cool honor,” James said after the game.
+“Obviously, anytime I’m linked with some of the greats to ever play this game and to know that I’ve been available to my teammates, to know that I’ve been able to do this at a high level for two decades and continue to put myself in record books in this game of basketball that I love so much, in the best league in the world is pretty cool and very humbling.”

 Thursday night’s milestone is the latest in the highly decorated career of one of the greatest players in the sport’s history.